Significant changes are presented in a changelog.

-The use of multiple GameSports Accounts is prohibited.
+The creation and use of multiple GameSports Accounts is prohibited.
 Furthermore, sharing a GameSports account as well as the associated verified League of Legends account and the use of such shared accounts in the context of matches in the NLC is prohibited.

 By participating in the NLC, all Players agree that their summoner name will be visible to third parties.

 In order to prevent deception and fraud in competitions in which fairness and integrity in esports and/or cash and non-cash prizes are at stake, Freaks 4U Gaming GmbH has a legitimate interest (General Data Protection Regulation; Article 47) in pseudonymizing Game Accounts, such as the League of Legends account, and storing them for up to five (5) years after user account deletion.

 Each team is responsible for logos, team names, profile descriptions, etc. themselves.
 The Administration will only intervene in case of proof of a registered brand name, licensed logos or proven copyright violations as well as violations according to rule 1.5.6.

 The primary communication platform for the NLC is [link=start]www.nlc.gg/link].
 Other teams can be contacted using the comment function located under each match.